 Besides all that, the shoe does have some positives – it feels really light & fast, it’s breathable, feels compact in just about every way for a guard or a nimble wing player.

 How’s the traction inside & outside?
 Is dust/debris a determining factor?
 What about longevity?

 Nothing out of the ordinary from Adidas – classic herringbone taken into 2020 territory and modified & combined with another pattern.
 For the better or worse.

 The forefoot area utilizes a herringbone pattern with deep grooves that aren’t very widely spaced but don’t really cause issues in terms of dust.

 The forefoot has good bite, stopping power isn’t out of this world but enough to get the job done & it squeaks like crazy.

-And now we look at the heel portion of the outsole which is an even more densely pattern with more shallow grooves & dust being more apparent there.
+And now we look at the heel portion of the outsole which is an even more dense pattern with more shallow grooves & dust being more apparent there.

 And that’s exactly what I mean by for the better or worse – herringbone simply wins.
 All the time.
 Sure, there are some really good patterns out there that aren’t herringbone but then why those don’t get utilized as much either?